ThomasBleijendaal/RapidCMS/README.md

 default UI libary and only use the core of RapidCMS.

 RapidCMS supports both Server-side and WebAssembly.
-It can run as a server side application just as a MVC or Razor Pages application, but fully responsive and interactive.
+It can run as a server side application just as a MVC or Razor Pages application, but as a SPA-like application.
 Or it can run fully serverless, as a static front-end connected to sometling like an Azure Function backend.

 ## Demo